vinbigdata-medical/vindr-lab-deployment/README.md

 ## Prerequisites

-To deploy using Docker, yes, install docker first
+To deploy using Docker, yes, install `docker` and `docker-compose` first

 ## Run

 We've already made it as simple as we can.
-Just go to the docker directory then run: `sh ./run.sh` and double check by `docker ps`
+Just go to the docker directory then run: `./run.sh` file and double check by `docker ps`

 # :paperclip: Relevants